stephenh/ts-proto/README.markdown

  (Note that this only uses the grpc-web runtime, you don't need to use any of their generated code, i.e. the ts-proto output replaces their `ts-protoc-gen` output.)

+ You'll need to add the `@improbable-eng/grpc-web` and a transport to your project's `package.json`; see the `integration/grpc-web` directory for a working example.

 - With `--ts_proto_opt=returnObservable=true`, the return type of service methods will be `Observable<T>` instead of `Promise<T>`.

 - With`--ts_proto_opt=addGrpcMetadata=true`, the last argument of service methods will accept the grpc `Metadata` type, which contains additional information with the call (i.e. access tokens/etc.).